Alexandra Cane Puts Curvy Booty On Show In Thong Bikini

 “Croatia in September omg Huey [sic] hurry hurry and I wanna look like that when I go!” shared a fourth supporter.

-In addition, the model showed off her figure in a tiny bikini in another snap from January 27, that time sharing a photo from her solo trip to Cuba.
+The model showed off her figure in a tiny bikini in another snap from January 27, that time sharing a photo from her solo trip to Cuba.